Rage Against the Machine: 1995–2000: Mainstream success

-In late 1994, Rage Against the Machine took a hiatus from touring, and the band's inactivity sparked rumours that they had broken up.
+In late 1994, Rage Against the Machine took a hiatus from touring, sparking rumors that they had broken up.
 According to an anonymous source reporting to MTV News, Rage Against the Machine had recorded 23 tracks with producer Brendan O'Brien in Atlanta starting in November 1994, and briefly broke up due to violent infighting in the band, before regrouping for the KROQ Weenie Roast in June 1995.
-Tom Morello later clarified that there had been conflict over the band's musical direction, which were later reconciled.
+Morello later said there had been conflicts over their musical direction, which were reconciled.

 The band eventually recorded their long-awaited follow-up album, Evil Empire, with O'Brien in November and December 1995.
-Morello stated that, as a result of the band's musical tensions, the album incorporated greater hip hop influences, describing its sound as a "middle ground between Public Enemy and The Clash."
+Morello said that, as a result of the band's musical tensions, the album incorporated greater hip hop influences, describing its sound as a "middle ground between Public Enemy and the Clash".

 Evil Empire was released on April 16, 1996, and entered the Billboard 200 chart at number one, selling 249,000 copies in its first week.
-The album later rose to triple platinum status.
-The song "Bulls on Parade" was performed on Saturday Night Live in April 1996.
-Their planned two-song performance was cut to one song when the band attempted to hang inverted American flags from their amplifiers ("a sign of distress or great danger"), a protest against having Republican presidential candidate Steve Forbes as guest host on the program that night.
+It later rose to triple platinum status.
+Rage Against the Machine performed "Bulls on Parade" on Saturday Night Live in April 1996.
+Their planned two-song performance was cut to one song when the band attempted to hang inverted American flags from their amplifiers ("a sign of distress or great danger"), in protest of the program's guest host, Republican presidential candidate Steve Forbes.